A self-help organization dedicated to improving the lifestyle and independence of the blind and visually impaired

 Accessible Station Lab: Learn about the Accessible Station Lab at the Jay St-MetroTech Station in Downtown Brooklyn, where the MTA is testing out various features designed to make subway travel more accessible to people with various disabilities, including blindness and visual impairment.
 Come test these features for yourself and provide feedback to NYCT.

 AIRA offers free service in Target stores and at JFK International, LaGuardia and Newark Liberty International airports.
+They have also partnered with ACB to offer members special pricing plans.
+The ACB Member Intro Plan:

 Apple Offers Accessibility Classes: Josh Rifkin and Edwin Ramirez Pery, representatives of several Apple stores in Manhattan, have assured us that you can get a schedule of accessibility